full-path/ridesheet/src/terms.md

 **Requirements:**

 - Include appropriate license notices when distributing
-- Acknowledge that modified versions are not official RideSheet releases
+- Acknowledge that modified versions are not official RideSheet releases.
+Your modified version must be governed by your own terms of service.
 - Comply with the terms of the open-source license

 ## 4. Google Account Requirements